-- Wells will be permanently plugged towards the reservoir and the casing above the seabed will be removed. - The platform facilities and jackets will be cleaned, removed and brought to shore for dismantling.
-Hydrocarbons and waste will be sent to shore for disposal. - Buried pipelines will be cleaned, and left in situ, filled with seawater.
+- Wells will be permanently plugged towards the reservoir and the casing above the seabed will be removed. - The well head, x-mas tree and protection frame will be removed and brought to shore for dismantling.
+Hydrocarbons and waste will be sent to shore for disposal. - Buried pipelines will be cleaned, filled with seawater and left in situ.

-Decommissioning of the facilities is expected to generate up to 43,000 tons of waste which will be brought onshore and treated accordingly.
+Decommissioning of the HARALD facilities is expected to generate up to 16,000 tons of waste which will be brought onshore and treated accordingly.
 The main source of waste is expected to be from the steel from the jacket and the topside facilities.